My Cart (0 pieces)

 What is a DXF file for Cricut?

 A DXF (Drawing Exchange Format) file for Cricut is a vector-based file format used to exchange 2D graphics between different CAD software and Cricut Design Space.
-This file type allows Cricut users to import and work with custom designs for their crafting projects.
+This file type interchange format allows Cricut users to import and work with custom designs for their crafting projects.

 Can you laser-cut a DXF file?